The Ways Cleaning Can De-Stress

 During times like these, you may feel some heightened anxieties.
 The world is a scary place and the stress of worrying about the safety of yourself and the ones you love can take its toll.
-But it's important to take care of not only your physical health, but your mental health.
+But it's important to take care of your physical health and your mental health.

-Cleaning is a wonderful activity that offers physical exercise, productivity, and stress relief.
-And now that's it's spring, it's time to brighten up your space and transition from the dark cold winter months into the new life and light that spring brings to us.
+Cleaning is a wonderful activity that offers physical exercise, productivity and stress relief.
+And now that's it's spring, it's time to brighten up your space and transition from the dark cold winter months into the new life and light that spring brings.

 The Ways Cleaning Can De-Stress